-Called from both the scheduler services and the Exago UI to save the job.
+Called from both the Scheduler Service and the Exago Web Application to save the job.
 This method is called when a schedule is added, updated, completed, killed, etc.

-The QueueApi and QueueApiJob helper classes have been added to the Api to facilitate writing the queue.
+The QueueApi and QueueApiJob helper classes have been added to the API to facilitate writing the Scheduler Queue.
 You'll need to reference the WebReports.Api.Scheduler namespace.
 QueueApiJob wraps a Job object and a variety of useful methods for managing jobs.
 The QueueApiJob class will be used extensively in the following example.

-The host application config and each scheduler config must contain the path to the scheduler queue assembly or web service class in the following format:
+The host application config and each Scheduler Service config must contain the path to the Scheduler Queue assembly or Web Service class in the following format:

-Or by setting the field <queue_service> in the config file,
+- By setting the field <schedulerqueueservice> in the config file,

-Or by setting the field Api.SetupData.General.SchedulerQueueService via the API at runtime.
+- By setting the field Api.SetupData.General.SchedulerQueueService via the .NET API at runtime.

-In each scheduler application, set the field <schedulerqueueservice> in the scheduler config file.
+In each Scheduler Service, set the field <queue_service> in the config file.

-Next, determine how you'll be accessing your schedules.
+Next, determine how schedules are accessed.
 A common solution uses a database to optimize lookup speed.
 The queue only needs to know the Job ID (filename), Next Execute Time, and the Running status to determine which schedules to run.

 Next Execute Time